1930s/summarize_text/README.md

    We now have raw data that we can use to do fun things.

-2. Convert raw data to tensorflow records of examples.
+2. Convert raw data to numpy records of examples.

    ```sh
    bin/records --src=data/medium --dst=records/medium --pad